ButaiKirin/Pixel-2016-Permissions/README.md

 ## Instructions
 Flash the module in Magisk Manager first.
 After reboot, you need reset Google Photos to see the changes.

-## Release & Changelog
+## Releases & Changelog
-Download the module from [release page](https://github.com/ZeroSimple/Pixel-2016-Permissions/releases/tag/v1.0).
+Download the module from [releases page](https://github.com/ZeroSimple/Pixel-2016-Permissions/releases/tag/v1.0).

 ### Release v1.0